2series/Data-Scientist-Portfolio/Project 7 - Capstone/README.md

 ### Model Refinement

-The presented model represents the best model I have constructed so far.
+The model represents the best outcome I've managed to achieved.
 Originally I only used the all the activities in *page* as features, which yielded 0.69 F1 score on the small test set we have.
 After I engineered 6 other features as noted in the project, I was able to obtain an F1 score of 0.80 (0.88 after scale up to the large dataset).